marchete/Course-Linux-Bash-Terminal-EN/markdowns/navigation.md

 Please think about what you have learned, and mark all checkboxes

-?[In this lesson we have learned these commands].
+?[In this lesson we have learned these commands]
 -[x] **`ls`** Directory listing.
 -[x] **`df`** Disk Free, and folder.
 -[x] **`cd`** Change Directory.